 Shockingly, the average age when most teens first try alcohol is 14.
 Because teen brains are still developing, they are subject to greater impulsivity and a lack of self-control than adults.
 Many problems with substance abuse begin with teens, and if you can help them to avoid alcohol and drug abuse before age 21, they are unlikely to ever have any of these issues later in life.

-Parents provide a great deal of the modeling behavior and influence over their teens.
+Parents provide a great deal of modeling behavior and influence over their teens.
 By demonstrating good behavior when it comes to alcohol use, parents can help their teens avoid binge drinking and other risky behaviors that follow.

 Talk to your teens.
-Remind them of the dangers and risk of alcohol.
+Remind them of the dangers and risks of alcohol.
 Don’t be a scold, but remind them how much you love them and care for them.
 As one parent states, losing a child to underage drinking is “a pain that never goes away.”

 Source: charlotteobserver.com, “As summer dawns, talk to your kids about drinking,” Jim Gardner, June 8, 2015